hackerb9/tokenize/README.md

 10 PRINT
 10 PRINT "The next line is 9 GOTO 10.
 This time"
 10 PRINT "it goes to the FIRST line ten, because"
-10 PRINT "line 20 comes before the next line ten."
+10 PRINT "line 20 comes before the next line ten.";
 9 GOTO 10
 20 ERROR "Line 20 is never reached, but it has an effect because 20>10."
 10 ERROR "This is the final line ten.
 The previous GOTO 10 won't find it because line 20 comes first."
 10
 15
 20
-0 PRINT "This program examines how"
+0 PRINT "This program examines how Model T com-"
-1 PRINT "Model T computers run"
+1 PRINT "puters run degenerate tokenized BASIC."
-2 PRINT "degenerate tokenized BASIC."
+2 PRINT
-3 PRINT "Trying to load it as a .DO"
+3 PRINT "Loading it as a .DO file will not work."
-4 PRINT "file will not work as"
-5 PRINT "Tandy BASIC corrects issues"
+4 PRINT "Tandy BASIC corrects issues such as"
-6 PRINT "such as duplicate line numbers"
+5 PRINT "out of order or duplicate line numbers."
+6 PRINT
-7 PRINT "and out of order lines."
+7 PRINT "Please create GOTO10.BA:"
-8 PRINT "Please use hackerb9's"
+8 PRINT "   m100-tokenize GOTO10.DO >GOTO10.BA"
-9 PRINT "pre-tokenized GOTO10.BA."
+9 PRINT
+10 PRINT "Or use the pre-tokenized GOTO10.BA at:"
+15 PRINT "  github.com/hackerb9/tokenize/"
+20 PRINT "    raw/main/degenerate/GOTO10.BA"
 ```

 To run this on a Model 100, one must download the tokenized BASIC file,